Speaker: Jeff Saponja, CEO, HEAL Systems (A Schlumberger Joint Venture)

 This presentation will discuss how a producer originally developed a downhole slug flow mitigation system and then established a joint ventured with Schlumberger to effectively fully develop the technology.
 Recent results using an improved fifth-generation form of the system have reduced operational costs and risks.
 Multiple well case histories from the Wolfcamp and the Montney formation will be shared.

-As Chief Executive Officer of HEAL Systems.
-It was during Jeff’s tenure at TriAxon Oil Corp. that he and his team at TriAxon Oil Corp. were able to identify the root cause of horizontal artificial lift challenges.
+It was during Jeff’s tenure at TriAxon Oil Corp that he and his team were able to identify the root cause of horizontal artificial lift challenges.
 Their drive for innovation resulted in the design and development of the HEAL System™ and the subsequent creation of HEAL Systems (a Schlumberger Joint Venture).
 With over 4 years of field use, the HEAL System has approximately 400 installs across North America.